 Has it been implemented in Australia?
 Currently, the Commonwealth of Australia's social security program provides financial assistance to people with inadequate or no income, including the child support scheme that provides financial support for children whose parents have separated.
 Its effects on ACEs are unknown.
-However, the compulsory income management program, which was piloted in Indigenous Australians, was associated with increased household substance use.
-(60)
+However, the compulsory income management program, which was piloted in Indigenous Australians, was associated with increased household substance use (Bray et al., 2015).